Colin West: Watford, Rangers and Sheffield Wednesday

 Following his arrival at Watford, West helped the club to a mid-table finish in the league.
 He was then the club's top scorer in 1985–86 with 16 goals.
-In total he hit 23 goals in 56 league and cup appearances for Graham Taylor's Watford.
+He hit 23 goals in 56 league and cup appearances for Graham Taylor's Watford.
 In May 1986, he became new Rangers' player-manager Graeme Souness's first signing when he moved to Scotland for a £175,000 fee.
-However, a serious knee injury sustained in only his fourth game restricted his impact at Ibrox, but he did manage to play 12 games in the title winning 1986–87 campaign, scoring three goals.
+However, a serious knee injury sustained in only his fourth game restricted his impact at Ibrox, but he did manage to play 12 games in the title-winning 1986–87 campaign, scoring three goals.
 He returned to England to sign with First Division side Sheffield Wednesday for £150,000 in September 1987.
-The club finished eleventh in 1987–88 under Howard Wilkinson's stewardship, before heading into a relegation dogfight under Peter Eustace in 1988–89.
+The club finished eleventh in 1987–88 under Howard Wilkinson's stewardship before heading into a relegation dogfight under Peter Eustace in 1988–89.
 West made 57 league and cup appearances at Wednesday, scoring 13 goals.

 West Bromwich Albion

-He signed with Second Division side West Bromwich Albion in exchange for Carlton Palmer in February 1989, but was unable to fire Brian Talbot's side into the play-offs in 1988–89, as they ended up two places and four points short of their target.
-The "Baggies" dropped to 20th in 1989–90, and were just two places and three points above relegated AFC Bournemouth.
-The 1990–91 season was a disaster, and West Brom were relegated into the Third Division for the first time in their history.
+He signed with Second Division side West Bromwich Albion in exchange for Carlton Palmer in February 1989.
+He was unable to fire Brian Talbot's side into the play-offs in 1988–89, as they ended up two places and four points short of their target.
+The "Baggies" dropped to 20th in 1989–90 and were just two places and three points above relegated AFC Bournemouth.
+The 1990–91 season was a disaster, and West Brom were relegated to the Third Division for the first time in their history.
 Not highly rated at the Hawthorns, he made 73 league appearances, scoring 22 goals, during his stay in the West Midlands.
 He joined Second Division club Port Vale on loan in November 1991, making five appearances and scoring one goal for John Rudge's side.

 Swansea City

-He was signed by Swansea City manager Frank Burrows in August 1992, and scored two goals in his first start for the club in a 2–0 win over former side Port Vale.
+He was signed by Swansea City manager Frank Burrows in August 1992 and scored two goals in his first start for the club in a 2–0 win over former side Port Vale.
 He went on to score 12 goals in 33 Second Division appearances, as the "Swans" reached the play-offs in 1992–93, only to be sent off for fouling Ian Hamilton during a 2–0 defeat by his former club West Bromwich Albion in the second leg of the semi-finals, which left Swansea with a 3–2 aggregate loss.
 West later said that "I instantly thought 'why on earth did I do that?' but the referee rightly sent me off.
 It was a very sad way for me to end my time with the club."